 In Spain, the year-end festivities from Christmas Eve until Three Kings Day (Reyes) on January 6 that are usually celebrated with parades, nativity scenes, processions, parties and Christmas concerts, have been cancelled.

-Traveling to a different city or region will depend on the rules that have been introduced by the respective regional government.
+Travelling to a different city or region will depend on the rules that have been introduced by the respective regional government.

 Several regions of Spain have recently announced new rules ahead of the Christmas holidays.
 Valencia will keep borders sealed until January 15 and the Canary Islands will let visitors enter with an antigen test instead of a PCR.